1982 FIFA World Cup: Qualification

-For the first time, the World Cup finals expanded from 16 to 24 teams.
+For the first time ever, the World Cup finals expanded from 16 to 24 teams.
 This allowed more countries to participate from Africa and Asia.

-Teams absent from the finals were 1974 and 1978 runners-up Netherlands (eliminated by Belgium and France), Mexico (eliminated by Honduras and El Salvador), and the three times 1970s participants Sweden (eliminated by Scotland and Northern Ireland).
 Northern Ireland qualified for the first time since 1958.
-Belgium, Czechoslovakia, El Salvador, England and the Soviet Union were all back in the finals after 12-year absences.
-England had its first successful World Cup qualifying campaign in 20 years, having qualified automatically as hosts in 1966 and as defending champions in 1970, then failing to qualify in 1974 and 1978.
+Belgium, Czechoslovakia, El Salvador, England and the Soviet Union were all back in the World Cup after 12-year absences.
+England had its first successful World Cup qualifying campaign in 20 years (they qualified for the 1966 tournament as hosts and for the 1970 tournament as defending champions).
 Yugoslavia and Chile were also back after missing the 1978 tournament.